soplwang/Rafka/README.md

-Apache Kafka
+Musical.ly Rafka
 =================
+Apache Kafka mod to support large amount topics based on RocksDB.
 See our [web site](http://kafka.apache.org) for details on the project.

 You need to have [Gradle](http://www.gradle.org/installation) and [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.